 Como Park Conservatory + Sunken Gardens

-I may not have a green thumb, but the botanists at Como Park Conservatory sure do—and I love photographing it.
+The botanists at Como Park Conservatory sure do have AMAZING green thumb abilities—and I love photographing it.
 This garden, zoo, and conservatory is open year-round, featuring seasonal blooms to add color to your photos.
-In addition, you can turn the experience into a relaxing date after the shoot.
+In addition, you can turn the experience into a relaxing date after the photo session.
+It is the perfect location for all things during the wedding process: proposals, engagements, elopements, small to large scale weddings.

 Lake Harriet + Chain of Lakes Regional Park

 Minneapolis is a nature-loving city, which makes it perfect for a photographer who can’t say no to a picturesque landscape.
 The Chain of Lakes is part of a massive park with winding trails, thick groves of trees, and of course several lakes—Brownie Lake, Cedar Lake, Lake of the Isles, Bde Maka Ska, and Lake Harriet to be specific.
-I look forward to its magic every fall when the leaves change, and it’s a breathtaking spot for couples to take photos.
+I look forward to its magic every fall when the leaves change, and it’s a breathtaking spot for couples to take photos amongst the Rose Garden.
 Plus, the park is so large you can easily find space away from others.

 Book Your Session with Andy Hardman Photography